Thoughts On Clinton And the Epstein Files

 It is up to Assange to know the law.
 I am not a lawyer, so I do not know if you have to be a journalist to get these protections for document drops.
 But I think that Assange should have known better.
 I say to Assange and his defenders the same thing I say to Russian spy Snowden and his defenders: You do not deserve to be taken seriously if you go around claiming you are smarter than everybody else, and then insist you could not have done things any other way.

-Big Jim says we should fight for our freedoms ourselves, and not rely upon or defend idiots with their heads up the GRU’s butt
+We should fight for our freedoms ourselves, and not rely upon or defend idiots with their heads up the GRU’s butt

 Mongolian manuscript at the Art Institute of Chicago, assumed allowed under Fair Use.